BrainCOGS/U19-GUI/README.md

 * *getTemplateDJ*, return template structure
 * getAnimalDJ*, return animal structure of a given researcherID

-## Work to do
-* Remove the delete mouse button (or update: only works if you have the required user rights).
-* Remove the check in/out button.
-* Write either a new GUI to add a new user, or alternatively add “new user” field to existing GUI, so that new users don’t have to be entered with SequelPro.
-* Clean up code.
-This repo started as a branch of tankmousevr.
-I think the only relevant stuff for the GUI is in /database/.
-AnimalDatabase.m should be ok, but need to go through other code.
-I have also tried to remove all google-stuff, but there might be dead wood left.
-Can this be cleaned more effectively?
-* Add additional feature: If animal reaches endpoint via 1910 protocol.
-Automatically and immediately send emails to people specified in a list (new dj table).

 ## Known issues/features
 * Adding a new line will throw an error.
 This is on purpose to avoid typoes and enforce standards in gene/line identity.
 Should we add dialog to add new line?

-# Health Check
+# Work to do
+This is sorted by importance:
-* I checked add mouse, dead mouse, add action items, body weight, lines… Can you break it?
-Try adding and removing animals from/to the graveyard.
-Make sure notification systems works.
+1. Health checks, i.e. play with with *db.gui('testuser’)*.
+In the GUI, I checked adding mouse, dead mouse, add action items, body weight, lines… Try adding and removing animals from/to the graveyard.
+Make sure notification systems works etc.
-* Fiddle with *db.gui('testuser’)*.
-Make sure to use your own email, as the AnimalDatabase will send out these notifications.
+1. Add additional feature (per LAR request): If animal reaches endpoint via 1910 protocol.
+Automatically and immediately send emails to people specified in a list (new dj table).
+1. In the GUI, either remove the delete mouse button, or update the notification with a message that it "only works if you have the required user rights".
+1. In the GUI, remove the check in/out button.
+Nobody is using it anymore.
+1. Write either a new GUI to add a new user, or alternatively add a “new user” button and form to existing GUI, so that new users don’t have to be entered with SequelPro.
+1. Clean up code.
+This repo started as a branch of *tankmousevr*.
+The only relevant stuff for the GUI should be in */database/*. *AnimalDatabase.m* should be ok, but we should go through the other code as well.
+I have also tried to remove all google-stuff, but there might be dead wood left.
+Can this be cleaned effectively?